-- India is home to the 5th largest population of millionaires in the Asia Pacific region
+- India is home to the 5th largest population of millionaires in the Asia Pacific region.

 - India is the world's 5th largest economy by nominal GDP & 3rd largest by purchasing power parity.
-The economy is expected to grow robustly backed by strong impetus of the Indian government on structural and economic reforms.
+The economy is expected to grow robustly backed by the strong impetus of the Indian government on structural and economic reforms.

-- Millennials in India increasingly want to travel and spend money on experiences
+- Millennials in India increasingly want to travel and spend money on experiences.

-- In February 2018, the country earned foreign exchange of around ~USD 2.7 billion, from the tourism sector.
+- In February 2018, the country earned foreign exchange of around ~USD 2.7 billion from the tourism sector.

 - The travel & tourism sector in India accounted for ~8 per cent of the total employment opportunities generated in the country in 2017, providing employment to around 41.6 million people during the same year.
 The number is expected to rise by 2 per cent annum to 52.3 million jobs by 2028.